mobichel/s-interpolation/README.md

 - {list:item1,item2,...[:default]}
 - {range:min,max}

+## Browser Support

+Latest stable versions of Chrome, Firefox and Safari are supported.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.